ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_cEdge50_cEdge51.md

 " type="primary" %}

-{% include note.html content="We will be deploying and onboarding cEdge50 and cEdge51 in parallel.
-This is easily possible due to the templates that we've created, which can be repurposed as per our requirement.
-Device Variables will play an important part over here" %}
+{% include important.html content="We will be deploying and onboarding cEdge50 and cEdge51 in parallel.
+Make sure that both VMs are deployed and operational, at the end of this activity.
+Screenshots will be concatenated into the same step for the two devices which means some steps will have to be repeated while going through the lab.
+Device specific variables in the Feature Templates will play an important role over here" %}

 ## Creating the cEdge50 and cEdge51 VMs